InfuseAI/primehub-site/docs/design/job-submission.md

 ### Timeout

-To prevent the job from running too long time, there is a default timeout 1 day.
+To prevent the job from running a too long time, there is a default timeout 1 day.
 The timeout can be configured by

 - Overwrite `PhJob` spec `.spec.activeDeadlineSeconds`
 - Overwrite the helm value `jobSubmission.defaultActiveDeadlineSeconds`